-Raising your vehicle with the jack improperly positioned can damage the vehicle and even make the vehicle fall.
-To help avoid personal injury and vehicle damage, be sure to place the jack in the proper location before raising the vehicle.
+Raising your vehicle with the jack improperly positioned can damage the vehicle or the vehicle may fall and cause your or others injury.
 If you ever use a jack to lift your vehicle, follow the instructions that came with the jack, and be sure to use the correct lifting points to avoid damaging your vehicle.